Let's break this down- what would be the typical workflow when running a Drone Survey and Mapping mission using the P4RTK

 Once the aerial survey is done, it's a simple task of pulling out the SD card and importing the data into the DJI Terra Software for processing.
 Terra's quick calculations will allow you to get comprehensive and precise measurements in any environment with detailed 2D orthomosaics.
 The images were captured from an altitude of 50m using no GCPs but just the D-RTK Mobile Station.
 The P4 RTK yielded a GSD of 2 cm and horizontal and vertical accuracy of 4 cm and 5 cm.
 DJI Terra has phenomenal processing speeds- the software can process about 400 images from the P4RTK using just 1GB of RAM.
 Additionally, since DJI Terra is an offline software, it further saves time by avoiding the need to upload data to the cloud.

-DJI's Phantom 4 RTK is a boon to surveyors in an urban setting, or in the case of small to medium sized fields.
-The small frame of the drone coupled with its simple workflow makes it incredibly easy to integrate into your workflow.
+DJI's Phantom 4 RTK is a boon to surveyors in an urban setting, or in the case of small to medium-sized fields.
+The small frame of the drone coupled with its simple workflow makes it incredibly easy to integrate drone surveys and mapping into your workflow.
 Get yourself a Phantom 4 RTK and start saving time and money.
 What's even better is, get the D-RTK Mobile Station to produce great results without the use of GCPs.